-Combining landscapes of water and greenery, the country Stenay is crossed from south to north by the gentle valley of the Meuse and its fat meadow.
-In the West, it is crossed by the Meuse Hills, while in the East lies the vast and deep forest Woëvre; northwest and finally flows Chiers rise the foothills of Ribs Mosel, based on the Ardennes nearby.
+Combining water and green landscapes, Country Stenay is crossed from south to north through the gentle valley of the Meuse and its fat meadow.
+In the West, it is crossed by the Cotes de Meuse, while in the East lies the vast and deep forest Woëvre; northwest finally flows Chiers and rise the foothills of the Coast Mosel, which rely on the Ardennes nearby.

-Stenay was originally Celtic, Gallo-Roman town before becoming the 7th century Merovingian royal.
-Residence of the last Merovingian king Dagobert II, including a permanent exhibition traces the memory near the Tourist Office, "Stenay Lorraine", also called Asthenidum then Sathanacum the Middle Ages, was one of the strongest fortresses of the Meuse valley after Sedan.
-Stenay was successively owned by Godfrey of Bouillon, the Dukes of Lorraine and the Prince of Conde, who connected it to the Fronde, which resulted in taking and dismantling of the city, ordered by Louis the 14th in 1689.
-Some beautiful buildings that belonged to the citadel which still testify that houses the museum of beer.
-Stenay thus turned into major town bourgeois and industrial, military and cultural.
-Became French, the city still remained on the border and all the sudden invasion, but the war did little to change his appearance.
+Stenay was first Celtic, Gallo-Roman before becoming Merovingian royal city in the seventh century.
+Residence of the last Merovingian king Dagobert II, including a permanent exhibition traces the memory near the Tourist Office, "Stenay Lorraine", also called Asthenidum then Sathanacum the Middle Ages was one of the strongest fortresses of the Meuse valley after Sedan.
+Stenay was successively owned by Godfrey of Bouillon, the Dukes of Lorraine and the Prince of Condé who connected it to the Fronde, which led to the decision and the dismantling of the city, ordered by Louis XIV in 1689.
+Some beautiful buildings that belonged the citadel still testify today including that houses the museum of beer.
+Stenay then turned into important bourgeois and industrial township, military and cultural.
+Become French, the city however remained on the border, including all the invasions; but the wars of 1870, 14-18 and 39-45 are miraculously spared.

 - Sedan: 33 km